Week 31 of Pregnancy

 This week's tips

-- •Practice pelvic floor exercises (Kegels) to prepare for labor and reduce incontinence
+- •Practice pelvic floor exercises (Kegels) to strengthen muscles for labor and recovery

 Looking ahead